 *This program is for incoming BISU 1+3 Program students ONLY.
-BISU 1+3 Program students already start their first year at Beijing International Studies University in China.
+BISU 1+3 Program students have already started their first year at Beijing International Studies University (BISU) in China.
 If you are not a BISU 1+3 Program student, you are NOT ALLOWED to apply for this program.

-The academic program of the 1+3 Program will be implemented and administered in two phases.
-During Phase I, BISU will select students as candidates for study at Binghamton University under the 1+3 Program, and these students will study at BISU to complete the first year bachelor's degree program in disciplines mutually agreed to by BISU and Binghamton University.
-The qualified students as recommended by BISU and evaluated and accepted by Binghamton University will enter Phase II of the 1+3 program exclusively as a Binghamton University matriculated student.
-If they are accepted to Binghamton University, their earned, pre-approved BISU credits will count as transfer credits toward the completion of the appropriate Binghamton University bachelor’s degree.
+This BISU 1+3 Program is implemented and administered in two phases.
+In Phase I, BISU selects students as candidates for studying at Binghamton University under the 1+3 Program, and these students will study at BISU to complete their first year of studies.
+The qualified student candidates, recommended by BISU and evaluated and accepted by Binghamton University, will enter Phase II of the 1+3 program exclusively as Binghamton University matriculated students.
+If they are accepted by Binghamton University, their earned, pre-approved BISU credits will be counted as transfer credits toward the completion of the appropriate Binghamton University bachelor’s degree.
 In Phase II the students will continue their studies in the chosen discipline at Binghamton University following the approved curricula.
-It is important that participating students are aware that a Bachelor’s Degree at Binghamton University requires completion of a general education curriculum, requirements of the major, and a specific amount of specialized, upper level courses.
-Each successful student will receive a Bachelor's degree from BISU, and a Bachelor’s degree from Binghamton University.
-If you wish to learn more about Binghamton University, please visit: www.binghamton.edu
+Participating students are aware that a Bachelor’s Degree at Binghamton University requires completion of a general education curriculum, requirements of the major, and a specific amount of specialized, upper-level courses.
+Each successful student will receive a Bachelor's degree from BISU and a Bachelor’s degree from Binghamton University.
+If one wishes to learn more about Binghamton University, please visit: www.binghamton.edu

 Study in two countries

-: Students develop excellent language skills as they live and study on a campus in the United States.
+: Students develop excellent language skills as they live and study in the United States.

-: The programs allow students to experience two distinctively different cultures.
+: This program allows students to experience two distinctively different cultures.
 Upon completing the degree, students are well-prepared to work in a multi-cultural environment and to function effectively in an international arena.

 High academic quality

-: Most important, the programs are academically rigorous, as students must meet the academic requirements of both the Chinese university and the SUNY campus to complete the degree and to receive either diploma.
+: Most important, this program is academically rigorous, as students must fulfill all academic requirements of both Binghamton and BISU to complete the degree and to receive both diplomas.

 .
-(Costs of Meal Plans are also included on the weblink.)
 If living on campus, most international students choose to stay in the "Break Housing."
 Break housing refers to halls that remain open during all break times in the academic year when traditional halls close.
-It is a desirable option for international students, students planning to take classes during winter session, athletes who have events during break, and any student who lives too far to travel for a 4-day closing (e.g. Thanksgiving).
+It is a desirable option for international students, students planning to take classes during the winter session, athletes who have events during the break, and any student who lives too far to travel for a 4-day closing (e.g., Thanksgiving).
 New students must indicate this request when they submit their housing preference form.
-Please note that space in break housing is extremely limited and we may be unable to accommodate all requests for this option.
+Please note that space in break housing is extremely limited; therefore, students should apply early.

 Nestled at the junction of the Susquehanna and Chenango rivers, the Greater Binghamton region, near the Pennsylvania border and home to a quarter million people, is rich in scenic beauty.
 It's a safe, friendly and affordable community that offers countless outdoor recreational and cultural opportunities, along with coffee houses, concerts, restaurants and shopping malls.
 While enjoying the comfort and ease of living in a cozy town, you will also appreciate the easy access to New York City and other major metropolitan areas.
 Information on how to travel from Binghamton to other U.S. cities: http://www.binghamton.edu/oip/ddp/about-binghamton.html